tomwwright/hugo-blog/content/posts/creating-a-new-hugo-blog/index.md

 {{< github-code "https://raw.githubusercontent.com/tomwwright/hugo-blog/main/amplify.yaml" >}}

+### Writing content with VS Code

+For the time being I am content with the writing experience of [VS Code](https://code.visualstudio.com/) thanks to [Zen Mode](https://code.visualstudio.com/docs/getstarted/userinterface#_zen-mode).

 ---

 _That's all for now folks, thanks for reading.
-In returning to writing I'm acutely aware of a sense that I'm going to churn out some dreadfully shit content while I knock off the rust.
+In returning to writing I'm acutely aware of a looming sense that I'm going to churn out some dreadfully shit content while I knock off the rust.
 Here's hoping it gets better if I stick with it._